 7. Preston Manor, Brighton, East Sussex

-Owing to the history of the site, it is no surprise that the manor is said to be home to a variety of spirits, and the countless renovations which have been carried out over the centuries are unlikely to have done anything but increase the infamous paranormal activity.
+Owing to the site’s history, it is no surprise that the manor is said to be home to a variety of spirits, and the countless renovations carried out over the centuries are unlikely to have done anything but increase the infamous paranormal activity.

 A guest of the Stanford family also claimed to have encountered the spirit during a stay at the manor.
-According to the guest, The White Lady spoke to him and revealed that she had been a nun at the manor during its days as a monastery and was excommunicated in the 1500s, later being buried on unconsecrated land.
+According to the guest, The White Lady spoke to him.
+She revealed that she had been a nun at the mansion during its days as a monastery and was excommunicated in the 1500s, later buried on unconsecrated land.

 Shortly after this revelation, builders working on the house uncovered the bones of a middle-aged woman.
 The skeleton was dated to the 16th Century and received a secret burial in St. Peter’s churchyard.

 Hellingly Hospital started life as the East Sussex County Asylum.
 It opened its doors in 1903 after the County Authority of East Sussex elected to build a new lunatic asylum to combat the severe overcrowding in Haywards Heath Asylum.